Sourdough Banana Bread

 8. Allow the bread to cool for 10 minutes in the pan.
 Remove it from the pan and cool completely on a rack.

-9. Store leftover bread, tightly wrapped, at room temperature for several days.
+9. Store leftover Sourdough Banana Bread, tightly wrapped, at room temperature for several days.
 Freeze for longer storage.